Takshi18/OATCP/Lab5/Minimum-hamming/readme.md

+# Sum of Hamming Distances

+## Description

-This code calculates the sum of Hamming distances between all pairs of integers in the given array nums.
+This code calculates the sum of Hamming distances between all pairs of integers in the given array `nums`.
 The Hamming distance between two integers is defined as the number of positions at which the corresponding bits are different.

-###Approach used:
+## Approach

+- **Nested Loops**:
-##Nested Loops: The code uses two nested loops to iterate over all pairs of integers in the array nums.
-The outer loop iterates over each integer in the array, and the inner loop iterates over all integers following the current integer in the array.
+  - The code uses two nested loops to iterate over all pairs of integers in the array `nums`.
+  - The outer loop iterates over each integer in the array.
+  - The inner loop iterates over all integers following the current integer in the array.

+- **Bitwise XOR Operation**:
-##Bitwise XOR Operation: For each pair of integers (nums[i], nums[j]), the code calculates the bitwise XOR (^) of the two integers.xor operator to know the difference in bits inside nested for loops
+  - For each pair of integers `(nums[i], nums[j])`, the code calculates the bitwise XOR (`^`) of the two integers.
+  - The XOR operation reveals the difference in bits between the two integers.

+- **Population Count**:
-##The code then uses __builtin_popcount function to count the number of set bits (bits with value 1) in the result
+  - The code then uses `__builtin_popcount` function to count the number of set bits (bits with value 1) in the result of the XOR operation.
+  - `__builtin_popcount` efficiently counts the number of set bits in an integer.

+- **Accumulation**:
-##The count of set bits in the result of the XOR operation for each pair of integers is added to the total count cnt.
+  - The count of set bits in the result of the XOR operation for each pair of integers is added to the total count `cnt`.

+- **Return Count**:
-##Finally, the total count of Hamming distances between all pairs of integers in the array nums is returned
+  - Finally, the total count of Hamming distances between all pairs of integers in the array `nums` is returned.